-- organization may choose to register within the 30-day time period if they have met all of the requirements to register. - b.
-Before the "intent to form" expiration deadline, students still interested in permanent status should complete the on-line registration process, and schedule a meeting with the Student Organization Staff to discuss finalizing their status as a registered student organization.
+- b.
+Before the "intent to form" expiration deadline, students still interested in permanent status should complete the on-line registration process, and schedule an additional meeting with the Student Organization Staff, if necessary to discuss finalizing their status as a registered student organization.
 Extensions of the "intent" status are possible under extenuating circumstances and requests should be addressed to the Student Organization Staff.
 Although re-registration of current groups occurs during the spring, this does not mean that new or reforming groups have to wait until the spring to complete the process. - c.
-New and/or re-registering student organizations that desire the benefits of a registered student organization should attend a Student Organization Registration Meeting or make an individual request an appointment with the Student Organization staff to discuss the policy regulating the registration of student organizations. - d.
-After attending the meeting or individual appointment and reviewing the policy regulating student organization registration, students who are still interested in reregistering or forming an organization and are in a position to meet the requirements of registered student organizations, must complete the online registration process. - e.
+New and/or re-registering student organizations that desire the benefits of a registered student organization should attend request an appointment with the Student Organization staff to discuss the policy regulating the registration of student organizations. - d.
+After attending the meeting or individual appointment and reviewing the policy regulating student organization registration, students who are still interested in re-registering or forming an organization and are in a position to meet the requirements of registered student organizations, must complete the online registration process. - e.
 Registration occurs by going to the Student Organization website at http://ttu.orgsync.com and logging in to OrgSync.
 Students are guided through completing the registration process online.
-Students will be prompted to create an individual profile if you have not already created one. - f.
-To validate the online process, student organizations must provide: - List of Officers (must include president and treasurer). - List of membership, must have a minimum of three members in addition to a president and treasurer (total minimum organization size of five). - List a member of the organization as the Student Organization Representative Council (SORC) representative (either an officer or a general member may be listed-) or an Organization representative (for fraternities, sororities, and sport clubs). - List an on-campus address, also known as a Mail Stop or box number. - Submit updated copy of new constitution and/or by-laws and constitution and/or by-laws of any other local, state or national affiliate organization (if applicable).
-An organization's constitution and/or by-laws should address a minimum of these areas: purpose, membership selection and removal, officer list and duties, departmental and/or external relationships, financial procedures, and advisor selection and expectations.
-It is recommended to include the organization's risk management policy into the bylaws or upload it to the organization OrgSync files folder. - New student organizations registering as a single-sex, social fraternity or social sorority must show proof of their Title IX exemption.
-Upon filing their registration application, groups must attach a letter from their national affiliate with their IRS 501(c) (Internal Revenue Code) tax exemption number from the Internal Revenue Service.
-This is the
+Students will be prompted to create an individual profile if they have not already created one. - f.
+To validate the online process, student organizations must provide: - List of Officers (must include president and treasurer). - List a member of the organization as the Student Organization Representative Council (SORC) representative (either an officer or a general member may be listed) or an Organization representative (for fraternities, sororities, and sport clubs). - List of membership, must have a minimum of two members in addition to a president, treasurer and SORC/Organization Representative (total minimum organization size of five). - List an on-campus address, also known as a Mail Stop or box number. - Submit updated copy of constitution and/or by-laws and constitution and/or by-laws of any other local, state or national affiliate organization (if applicable).
+An organization's constitution and/or by-laws should address a minimum of these areas: purpose, membership selection and removal, officer titles, duties, election and removal, departmental and/or external relationships, financial procedures, procedures for decision